-*Please continue to check this page for updated information about 2018 fellowship opportunities.
+*Please continue to check this page for updated information about 2018 and 2019 fellowship opportunities.

 One-year, two-year or short-term legal or policy fellowships:

-Our fellows support the Center’s work in one or more of the following program areas: Reproductive Rights and Health, Income Security and Education (including child care), and Workplace Justice.
+Our fellows support the Center’s work in one or more of the following program areas: Reproductive Rights and Health, Income Security (including child care, Education, and Workplace Justice.